bibleexchange/courses/homiletics-2/en/4000_introduction-to-hermeneutics.md

 ## Meaning of Hermeneutics

-Webster\'s dictionary defines hermeneutics as: noun.
-The art of finding the meaning of an author\'s words, and of explaining it to others.
+Webster's dictionary defines hermeneutics as: noun.
+The art of finding the meaning of an author's words, and of explaining it to others.

 Biblical Hermeneutics is the study of Biblical interpretation.
 Biblical hermeneutics is simply the processof correctly interpreting the Scriptures.

 ## Hermeneutics deals with issues such as:

-### What is the \'formal\' interpretation of this text?
+### What is the 'formal' interpretation of this text?

-### What is the \'official\' interpretation of this text?
+### What is the 'official' interpretation of this text?

 ### What did the author intend to say?